 - The average Berkeley teacher has over 14 years of experience, again significantly above the average for teachers statewide.

-- Ten of our teachers are National Board Certified, including one of the few teachers in special education to achieve this certification.
+- Fourteen of our teachers are National Board Certified, including one of the few teachers in special education to achieve this certification.
 This is an extremely rigorous certification process.
 Additional BUSD teachers have gone through the certification process and are awaiting news of their result.

-Beginning Teachers Support and Assessment Program (BTSA)
+New Teacher Induction Program (formerly Beginning Teachers Support and Assessment Program – BTSA)

 The Berkeley school district provides quality professional development for beginning teachers who are in their first or second year of California-credentialed teaching.
-They are eligible, and often required by the California Commission on Teacher Credentialing, to participate in the Beginning Teachers Support and Assessment Program (BTSA).
-For 2007-2008, approximately fifty teachers are enrolled in our district’s BTSA program.